Quantum dust cores of rotating black holes: Introduction

-In this work we will consider (differentially) rotating cores of dust by explicitly employing geodesic motion in the (generalised) Kerr metric and compare with the perturbative results of Ref.~\cite{Casadio:2022epj}, where angular momentum was added to the spherical symmetric geometry.
-We will find that the fully general relativistic treatment leads to elongated dust cores compared to the spherically symmetric case.
-We will also identify a configuration in which the effective mass function and specific angular momentum grow linearly inside the dust core, as expected for an integrable singularity without Cauchy horizons of the form discussed in Ref.~\cite{Casadio:2023iqt}.
+In this work, we consider (differentially) rotating cores of dust by explicitly employing geodesic motion in the (generalised~\cite{Casadio:2023iqt}) Kerr metric~\cite{Kerr:1963ud} and compare with the perturbative results of Ref.~\cite{Casadio:2022epj}, where angular momentum was added to the spherical symmetric geometry.
+We will find that the fully general relativistic treatment of rotating dust leads to ground states representing elongated cores of smaller size compared to the spherically symmetric case.
+We will also identify a ground state configuration in which the effective mass function and specific angular momentum grow linearly inside the dust core, as expected for an integrable singularity without Cauchy horizons of the form discussed in Ref.~\cite{Casadio:2023iqt}.